barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

 You can easily write code that allows your applications to:

-* Register a mobile "device" for push notification delivery.
+* Register a mobile app for push notification delivery.
-* Unregister a mobile "device" from push notification delivery.
+* Unregister a mobile app from push notification delivery.

-Also, when granted permission, your applications target:
+Also, your applications can send push notifications, targeting:

 * An app running on a known device.
 * An app running on all known devices.